d3-geomap/site/content/docs/map-properties.md

 #### postUpdate - optional

 A function to run when the update process is completed, i. e. the map is rendered.
-This can be used to draw symbols or provide your on zoom function for example.
+This can be used to draw symbols or provide your own zoom function for example.

 #### projection - optional